 Description The contents of the specified Data Memory are first incremented by 1.
-If the result is 0, the following instruction is skipped.
-As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a two cycle instruction.
-If the result is not 0 the program proceeds with the following instruction.
+If the result is 0, the

 Operation $[m] \leftarrow [m] + 1$

 Skip if [m]=0

 SIZA [m] Skip if increment Data Memory is zero with result in ACC following instruction is skipped.
 The result is stored in the Accumulator but the specified Data Memory contents remain unchanged.
 As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a two cycle instruction.
 If the result is not